mridubhatnagar/blogs-backup/cl0j3e77l02bllfnv2kt3hiq9.md

 If the reason for thinking of taking a sabbatical is burnout.
 And, it is not possible to take a sabbatical.
 In my opinion, taking short breaks.
 Reducing the amount of work.
 All these things can help.

-Writing because I have been there, done that.
-The decision to quit was an abrupt one with no planning.
-Things did go south.
-The reason for the call was burnout.
-And, due to the severity of burnout, I couldn't really think through it.
-Quitting seemed the right thing to do.
+Been there, done that.
+However, I didn't think through to this extent.
 This is written to think through the process before making any decision if anytime in the future the need arises.

 Ps: